 General

-The system engineering organisation shall establish a design of the system from its functional architecture, requirement allocation, and technology selection.
+The system engineering function shall establish a design of the system from its functional architecture, requirement allocation, and technology selection.

 This includes definition of the interfaces and corresponding ICDs.

-The system engineering organisation shall ensure that the design addresses system aspects, covering its whole lifecycle, producing the physical architecture documented in conformance with Annex G and the product tree in conformance with ECSS-M-ST-10 Annex B.
+The system engineering function shall ensure that the design addresses system aspects, covering its whole lifecycle, producing the physical architecture documented in conformance with Annex G and the product tree in conformance with ECSS-M-ST-10 Annex B.

-The system engineering organization shall take into account the outcome of the design and verification activities of the lower level products.
+The system engineering function shall take into account the outcome of the design and verification activities of the lower level products.

-The system engineering organisation shall ensure that the design covers hardware, software, and man in the loop.
+The system engineering function shall ensure that the design covers hardware, software, and human-in-the-loop (HITL).

-The system engineering organisation shall ensure that the design is supported by analyses consistent with the level of maturity of the design.
+The system engineering function shall ensure that the design is supported by analyses consistent with the level of maturity of the design.

-The system engineering organisation shall ensure that all interface points with the production organisation are duly supported by communication, cooperation and provision of inputs between the two organizations.
+The system engineering function shall coordinate with all entities for design data exchange..

-This relates to integration procedures and production master fileFigure 4-1.
+This relates to coordination between the various functions given in Figure 4-1.

-Budgets
+Technical budgets and margin policy

-The system engineering organisation shall define and maintain all technical budgets of the system in conformance with Annex I in terms of target, current status and their trends.
+The system engineering function shall define, control and maintain all technical budgets of the system in conformance with Annex I in terms of target, current status and their trends.

-The system engineering organisation shall apportion and control budget requirements to all levels of system decomposition.
+The system engineering function shall apportion and control budget requirements to all levels of system decomposition.

-The system engineering organisation shall apply the margin policy as defined in the SEPD.2.1<4.2>b5.
+The system engineering function shall define and apply the margin policy agreed between customer and supplier in compliance with Annex D.2.1<4.2>b.5.

+The system margin policy is defined in the SEP.

 Design methods, tools and models

-The system engineering organisation shall define the design methods, tools and related models to be used during the product life cycle and document them in the SEP.
+The system engineering function shall define the design methods, tools and related models to be used during the product life cycle and document them in the SEP.

-The system engineering organisation shall ensure that design tools are validated and maintained.
+The system engineering function shall ensure that design tools are validated and maintained.

-The system engineering organisation shall ensure that design tools are capable of exchanging and using design models and data).
+The system engineering function shall ensure that design tools are capable of exchanging and using design models and data where agreed by the customer and supplier.

-The system engineering organisation shall ensure that design models related to the product as documented in the final DDF and DJF are kept operational for the lifetime of the product.
+The system engineering function shall ensure that models are kept operational in accordance with the business agreements.

-The system engineering organisation shall ensure that design models produced by design tools shall are validated.
+The system engineering function shall ensure that design models produced by design tools are validated.

-The system engineering organisation shall ensure that all design models refer to a coordinate system agreed with the customer and related to the project Coordinate System Document in conformance with ECSS-E-ST-10-09 Annex A with transformation methods as defined in ECSS-E-ST-10-09.
+The system engineering function shall ensure that all design models are defined in accordance with the Coordinate System Document with transformation methods as defined in ECSS-E-ST-10-09.

+Coordinate system document is delivered as part of the SEP.

 Design files

-The system engineering organisation shall establish and maintain a design definition file in conformance with Annex G.
+The system engineering function shall establish and maintain a design definition file in conformance with Annex G.

-The system engineering organisation shall establish and maintain a design justification file in conformance with Annex K.
+The system engineering function shall establish and maintain a design justification file in conformance with Annex K.

-The system engineering organisation shall establish and maintain a product user’s manual (PUM) or user’s manual (UM) in conformance with Annex P.
+The system engineering function shall establish and maintain a product user’s manual (PUM) or user’s manual (UM) in conformance with Annex P.

-In case the product considered is a space segment, the Space Segment User Manual defined in ECSS-E-ST-70 Annex E is generated with support of the system engineering organization.
+In case the product considered is a space segment, the Space Segment User Manual defined in ECSS-E-ST-70 Annex E is generated with support of the system engineering function.

 Configuration